Wall-crossing between stable and co-stable ADHM data: Intorduction

 In this paper we treat the case where $p=1$, and hence both the ALE space and the quotient stack coincide with $\C^2$.
 But we still have two stability conditions and corresponding two resolutions from the viewpoint of the ADHM description.
 These are moduli of stable ADHM data and co-stable ADHM data, which are isomorphic as manifolds, but having different torus actions.

-We consider Nekrasov partition functions defined from $\psi$ in \eqref{psi} with $N_{f}=2r$.
-We compare Nekrasov partition functions defined from stable and co-stable ADHM data, and prove a formula in Theorem \ref{main} similar to the above conjecture by \cite{IMO}.
+We coompare Nekrasov partition functions defined from stable and co-stable ADHM data.
+Here we take $\psi$ in \eqref{psi} with $N_{f}=2r$.
+This gives a formula in Theorem \ref{main} similar to the above conjecture by \cite{IMO}.
+This formula could be predicted from AGT correspondence \cite{AGT} (cf. \cite{FL}, \cite{Neg}), but the author does not understand very well.
+We also note that for $A_{1}$-singularity the similar phenomenon is studied in \cite{BBFLT} from different point of view.

 If we take $\mbi \e=(\e_{1},\e_{2})$, $\mbi a=(a_{1}, \ldots, a_{r})$ and $\mbi m^{N_{f}}=(m_{1}, \ldots, m_{N_{f}})$ corresponding to characters of $T^{2}, T^{r}$ and $T^{N_{f}}$, they form a polynomial ring $\Z[\mbi \e, \mbi a, \mbi m^{N_{f}}]$ isomorphic to the $T^{2}\times T^{r}\times T^{N_{f}}$-equivariant Chow ring of a point.
 Nekrasov partition functions $Z=Z(\mbi \e, \mbi a, \mbi m^{N_{f}}, q)$ take values in the quotient field $\mb Q(\mbi \e, \mbi a, \mbi m^{N_{f}})$, and ones defined from integrations on moduli of co-stable ADHM data are equal to $Z(-\mbi \e, \mbi a, \mbi m^{N_{f}},q)$.